 With that said, I taped numbers 1 through 9 across the floor, pretty large.

 I gave George washable markers for tracing the numbers.
-Very important to use washable markers, and even more so, I recommend Crayola Washable Markers.
+Very important to use washable markers, and even more so, I recommend Crayola Washable Markers (affiliate link).
 They really do just wipe right off.

 George chose a number and traced it.
 He had no idea what the number was.
 So we took a step back and look at the lineup and went through them all, saying what they all were, hopping from one number to the next.

 And then he started at the beginning, tracing the numbers 1 through 9 and we talked about what each number was as he traced it.

 I wasn’t worried about how he was holding onto the marker, or how he traced it.
 It was more just to get him familiar with the numbers and to make it a fun way to practice writing.